jbarroso/clean-code/README.md

 **Make your code as easy as possible to understand.**
 ## Use Solution Domain Names
-Use pattern names: Factory, Visitor, Decorator, etc.
+Use pattern names: Factory, Visitor, Decorator, etc. The people who read your code will be programmers so if there is a commonly understood term, it's ok to use it.
 ## Use Problem Domain Names
-And you could ask a domain expert if you have doubts.
+And you could ask a domain expert if you have doubts when there is no 'programmer way' to define something.
+I.e. the term you use is familiar to people in the project, company, etc.
 ## Add Meaningful Context
 Variables usually don't have a mean by themselves.
 You will need a context.